 Associate Professor, VolgenauEbrima Cessay’s primary research interests are at the intersection of computer security and machine learning.
 More specifically, he is interested both in using machine learning to improve software security and in improving security and reliability of the machine learning models themselves.
 He also regularly delves into insider, intrusion, misuse detection, adaptive and resilience systems, data science and as well as advance analytics.

-Associate Professor, Systems Engineering and Operations Research, VolgenauPaulo Costa has applied his significant experience as a fighter pilot to a career specializing in the field of electronic warfare and flight safety, which in conjunction with his research on probabilistic reasoning has led to applications in cyber and transportation security, heterogeneous data fusion, and decision support systems in healthcare, defense, and other areas.
+Associate Professor, Cyber Security Engineering, VolgenauPaulo Costa has applied his significant experience as a fighter pilot to a career specializing in the field of electronic warfare and flight safety, which in conjunction with his research on probabilistic reasoning has led to applications in cyber and transportation security, heterogeneous data fusion, and decision support systems in healthcare, defense, and other areas.
 These topics are at the core of his classroom activities at both graduate and undergraduate level, as well as his research path.

 University Professor, Information Sciences and Technology, Volgenau BDM International Professor, Information Sciences and Technology, Volgenau Director, Center for Secure Information Systems, Center for Secure Information SystemsSushil Jajodia is University Professor, BDM International Professor, and the founding director of Center for Secure Information Systems in the Volgenau School of Engineering.
 He is also the founding site director of the NSF IUCRC Center for Configuration Analytics and Automation at Mason.
 His research interests include security, privacy, databases, and distributed systems.
 His current research sponsors are the U.S. Army Research Office (ARO), the U.S. Office of Naval Research (ONR), The U.S.